rishabhnambiar/discourse-release-notes-tracker/dump.md

 ### UX Changes

+- Use full width when displaying a single recommendations list.
+- Fix long image titles in experimental lightbox
+- Topic recommendations tweaks.
+- Move Admin Guide link to URL
+- Clarify 'disable tag/category edit notifications' site settings
+- Fix alignment extra buttons in post controls
+- Increase experimental lightbox z-index
+- Refactor AI summarizing animation
+- Allow composer title to shrink when needed
+- More tweaks to compact tag picker
+- Different way of centering chat notice to accommodate longer texts
+- Responsive oneboxing with images in chat
+- Minor alignment fix for compact tag selector
+- Minor change to compact tag chooser
+- Remove ring from avatar for a new user
+- Compact option for multi-selects
+- Hide header in dismiss modal
+- Fix bookmark modal footer layout
+- Category hashtag colors order fix
+- Display tag's description as title in navigation menu
+- Show the info icon outside the tooltip
+- Disclose AI model used and add animation to placeholder
+- Fix focus state style for date button in composer
+- Point that topic summaries are generated by an AI
+- Firefox fix for shorthand modal width
+- Size down unread indicators fror drawer/mobile
+- Disable summarize button while generating summary
 - Move group mentions notifications into the reply tab
 - Fix icon warning position in sidebar modal
 - More border-radius removal from chat